StoneStepsInc/StoneStepsWebalizer/README.md

     Normally, The Webalizer will keep track of the user agent field verbatim.
 Unfortunately, there are a ton of different names that user agents go by, and the field also reports other items such as machine type and OS used.

     For example, Netscape 4.03 running on Windows 95 will report a different string than Netscape 4.03 running on Windows NT, so even though they are the same browser type, they will be considered as two totally different browsers by The Webalizer.
 For that matter, Netscape 4.0 running on Windows NT will report different names if one is run on an Alpha and the other on an Intel processor!
     Internet Exploder is even worse, as it reports itself as if it were Netscape and you have to search the given string a little deeper to discover that it is really MSIE!
-In order to consolidate generic browser types, this option will cause The Webalizer to `mangle` the user agent field, attempting to consolidate generic browser types.
+In order to consolidate generic browser types, this option will cause The Webalizer to "mangle" the user agent field, attempting to consolidate generic browser types.

     Stone Steps Webalizer has two methods for mangling user agent names.
 One is the classic Webalizer method and one is a new